Residency Interview Tips and Tricks:

 - Lastly: Much like during the dinner the night before – relax and try to enjoy yourself!
-The more prepared you are, the more calm and confident you’ll seem and the more fun it can be.
+The more prepared you are, the calmer and more confident you’ll seem and the more fun it can be.
 This one of the best ways to impress interviewers and also enjoy the experience!

 Have any other tips for #LifeofaMedStudent readers?
 Disagree with any of the above?
 Give us your thoughts in the comments section below!

 Read other Residency Tips and Tricks here:

 - Residency Interview Tips and Tricks: The Best Restaurant I was invited to!

 - Residency Interview Tips and Tricks: The Dinner

 - Submitting your Rank List & Post interview communication: A few tips for peace of mind!

 - Thank you notes after an interview: Are they a waste of time?

 Disability Insurance is complex.
 Given the many features, riders, discounts, medical underwriting, financial underwriting, future increase considerations, timing strategies, etc. that can be applied, it is surely not a one size fits all insurance program by any means.